 A substantial portion of a supplier’s marketing activities, such as large trade events (even the virtual equivalents), are dedicated to articulating a technology vision for future product offerings.
 In many instances, a supplier’s vision and future product roadmap are determining factors in current purchase decisions.

 A good recent example is the ongoing transition of media operations into virtualized processing environments.
 Even before it was technically feasible to move certain workflow segments into virtual environments, media customers were indicating (in the Big Broadcast Survey) that a vendor’s virtualization roadmap was a primary consideration in the purchase decision.

-Because of the increasing evaluation of future supplier offerings in current purchase decisions, we started measuring the customer perception of individual supplier’s ‘Vision of the Future’ several years ago.
-However, please note ‘Vision of the Future’ is not the only – or perhaps even main – reason driving many customer purchase decisions.
+Notwithstanding the above, please note ‘Vision of the Future’ is not the only – or perhaps even main – reason driving many customer purchase decisions.